ml242/courtPO/w01/d05/tom_metzger/readme_hw_instructions.md

 |apartment|hmmmmmm|

 ## Create Some Objects Now!
-- 2 Apartment Building
+- Create 2 Buildings
-- Fill some rooms on at least 2 floors in each apartment building (just put a couple rooms on each floor)
+- Fill those 2 Buildings with some apartments on at least 2 floors in each apartment building (just put a couple apartments on each floor)
 - Have a couple people living in each apartment.
 - Have a method in the building class that
+	- Calculates the number of tenants in the building
+	- The number of filled rooms
+	- The number of empty rooms

 ---